Applications for AGPT's 1st 2022 intake:

 Be supported throughout your training and learn from inspirational and experienced doctors who are passionate about helping you succeed.

 Learn and live in amazing locations from tropical rainforests and beaches, to rich farmland, mountains and hinterlands, to the red dirt of the Australian outback.
-You’ll treat a diverse mix of clinical cases and conditions in private clinics and hospitals.
+You’ll treat a diverse mix of clinical cases and conditions in hospitals and private, community-based General Practices.

 "I have managed more stuff on my own than I would have in a bigger city hospital.
 Your career advancement can be fantastic because you are more likely to get better references, you are more likely to develop better relationships with the people who decide who works where than you are in a big city."